natir/blog/_posts/2018-10-06-binary-mapping-format.md

 If I compare PAF against jPAF compressed with lzma I win **95.84%**.
 I have a justification for my title, *it's 99% when I removed same read, containment, internal, less than 500 bp matches with fpa*.

 It's less impressive but more accurate and realistic.
 At the same compression level, I earn between **71.04%** and **38.47%**.
 We can notice a decrease of the efficacity of jPAF against PAF when the compression algorithm becomes better.

+### Impact of size of input PAF on jPAF compression ratio

+{% include_relative  2018-10-06-saved_space_by_nb_record.html%}

+On the horizontal axis, the number of PAF matches is ordered by the percentage of space saved by converting it into jPAF (uncompressed).
+The horizontal axis is logarithmic.
+I build this curve on nanopore dataset.
+We note that after two records the jPAF is better than PAF but we reach the ratios found in complete dataset after 2^19 (262,144) records.

 ### Effect of compression on each format